-The following Corporate Crime guidance note Produced in partnership with Jeremy Phillips and Charles Forrest of Francis Taylor Building provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Jeremy Phillips and Charles Forrest of Francis Taylor Building provides comprehensive and up to date legal information covering:

 This Practice Note provides an introduction to environmental criminal liability, offences and the different stages of the criminal process from investigation to sentencing.